RevenueCat/purchases-capacitor/README.md

 setup(data: { apiKey: string; }) => Promise<void>
 ```

-Sets up Purchases with your API key and an app user id.
+Sets up  with your API key and an app user id.

 | Param      | Type                             |
 | ---------- | -------------------------------- |